Marriage – whether traditional or a de facto relationship - is a big commitment. But is marriage forever?

-There is no doubt in my mind that most committed couples want relationships to last forever.
-Their intention to make it work is strong, especially in the beginning.
+There is no doubt that most committed couples want relationships to last forever.
+Their desire to make it work is strong, especially in the beginning.

 But for one reason or another marriage may not be forever and I think that more people are coming to the realisation that they may end up having more than one serious partner in their lives.

-In fact, independent research by our family lawyers has found that one in five Australians feels this way.
+In fact, independent research by Slater and Gordon family lawyers has found that one in five Australians feels this way.

-We surveyed more than 2000 people in married and de facto relationship and of those, 20 per cent admitted that they went into their relationship not expecting their union to last forever.
+More than 2000 people in married and de facto relationships were surveyed and of those, 20 per cent admitted that they went into their relationship not expecting their union to last forever.

-It was still pleasing to see that the majority of Australian couples – 80 per cent – still have faith in the institution of marriage; most of us believe that when we say “I do” it means “til death do us part”.
+It was still pleasing to see that the majority of Australian couples – 80 per cent – still have faith in the institution of marriage; most believe that when they say “I do” it means “til death do us part”.

-It’s also interesting that the younger the respondents in our survey were, the more likely they were to think they would eventually separate from their partner.
+It’s also interesting that the younger the respondents in the survey were, the more likely they were to think they would eventually separate from their partner.

 Around one third or 32 per cent of those aged 25 to 34 said they went into a serious relationship not expecting it to last, but only 10 per cent of over 55s felt the same way.